Once I am pregnant, where will I receive medical care and deliver the baby?

-Will me and my husband’s names be on the birth certificate?
+Will my husband’s and my names be on the birth certificate?

 In California through a pre-birth judgment the Intended Parents have full parental rights to the child and their names go on the birth certificate and not the Surrogate or her spouse.